List Folder Contents

 Pagination

 The legacy ExaVault API does not include cursor-based pagination.
-Instead, you can use the limit and offset request parameters to restrict the number of results returned, and make multiple requests to retrieve subsequent pages of results.
+Use the limit and offset request parameters to restrict the number of results returned, and make multiple requests to retrieve subsequent pages.

-The limit parameter is the maximum number of results that can be returned, starting from the beginning of the list or from the offset parameter value, if that was provided.
-The value of limit cannot be larger than 10,000.
+The limit parameter sets the maximum number of results returned, starting from the beginning of the list or from the offset value when provided. limit cannot exceed 10,000.

-The offset parameter represents how many records to skip before returning up to limit number of results.
+The offset parameter sets how many records to skip before returning up to limit results.

 Sorting

-You can specify what order the results will be returned by using the sortBy parameter.
-Valid options are sort_files_name, sort_files_size, sort_files_date, or sort_files_type.
+Use the sortBy parameter to control the order of results.
+Valid options are sort_files_name, sort_files_size, sort_files_date, and sort_files_type.
 All sorting is case-insensitive.

-The sortBy parameter option sort_files_type refers to each item's type, which is either a directory or a file.
+The sort_files_type option refers to each item's type: directory or file.